 External Cause Codes

 With injury codes, you often will submit external cause codes that further describe the scenario that resulted in the injury.
 These codes are listed in Chapter 20: External cause codes.
 They’re secondary codes, which means they expand upon the description of the cause of an injury or health condition by indicating how it happened (i.e., the cause), the intent (i.e., intentional or accidental), the location, what the patient was doing at the time of the event, and the patient's status (e.g., civilian or military).
 You should use as many external cause codes as necessary to explain the patient's condition as completely as possible.
-However, the ICD-10 coding guidelines state that external cause codes need only be used once, at the initial encounter.
+However, external cause codes need only be used once, usually at the initial encounter.

 Going back to our example above, let's say the patient strained his or her Achilles tendon while running on a treadmill at a gym.
 To code for this set of circumstances, you would need an activity external cause code, a place of occurrence code, and an external cause status code.